Emmyy882/Emmyy882/README.md

 I Love to join different communities that helps in sharpening my skills and pushes me to be better.

 - 🧑‍🏭 I'm currently working on this page.
-- 👀 I’m interested in Everything Tech.. 😄
+- 👀 I’m interested in Everything Tech.. :)
-- 🌱 I'm currently a Software Engineering Student At ALX
+- 🌱 ALX Software Engineering Alumni
-- 💞️ I’m looking to collaborate on projects so I can increase my skill level
+- 💞️ I’m looking forward to collaborating on projects so I can increase my skill level
 - 📫 How to reach me on Gmail emmaagbaje3@gmail.com, Twitter @EmmyyAgbaje

 - ### :hammer_and_wrench: Languages and Tools :